peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A binary float with the same value as <code>flt</code>.
+* A binary floating-point number with the same value as <code>flt</code>.

 ### FromString
-    public static EFloat FromString​(java.lang.String str, int offset, int length, EContext ctx) Creates a binary float from a text string that represents a number.
-Note that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value. <p>The format of the string generally consists of:</p> <ul> <li>An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if '-' , the value is negative.)</li> <li>One or more digits, with a single optional decimal point after the first digit and before the last digit.</li>
+    public static EFloat FromString​(java.lang.String str, int offset, int length, EContext ctx) Creates a binary floating-point number from a text string that represents a number.
+Note that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary floating-point number will be an approximation of this decimal number's value. <p>The format of the string generally consists of:</p> <ul> <li>An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if '-' , the value is negative.)</li>
+  <li>One or more digits, with a single optional decimal point (".",
-  <li>Optionally, "E+"/"e+" (positive exponent) or "E-"/"e-" (negative
- exponent) plus one or more digits specifying the exponent.</li></ul>
-  <p>The string can also be "-INF", "-Infinity", "Infinity", "INF",
-  quiet NaN ("NaN") followed by any number of digits, or signaling NaN ("sNaN") followed by any number of digits, all in any combination of upper and lower case.</p> <p>All characters mentioned above are the corresponding characters in the Basic Latin range.
+ U+002E) before or after those digits or between two of them.
+These digits may begin with any number of zeros.</li> <li>Optionally, "E+"/"e+" (positive exponent) or "E-"/"e-" (negative exponent) plus one or more digits specifying the exponent (these digits may begin with any number of zeros).</li></ul> <p>The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN") followed by any number of digits (these digits may begin with any number of zeros), or signaling NaN ("sNaN") followed by any number of digits (these digits may begin with any number of zeros), all where the letters can be any combination of basic upper-case and/or basic lower-case letters.</p> <p>All characters mentioned above are the corresponding characters in the Basic Latin range.
 In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
 The string is not allowed to contain white space characters, including